Channels for Basic / Beginner English

 In contrast to Crash Course, The School of Life takes the opposite approach.
 Instead of using ordinary English to talk about intellectual topics, it talks about ordinary topics using intellectual English.
-Their videos offer enlightening life advice with elegant English words like utterly, invariably, and unflinchingly (as in the video above) and can be watched repeatedly without becoming tiresome.
+Their videos offer enlightening life advice with elegant English words like elude, disgress, and bland (as in the video above) and can be watched repeatedly without becoming tiresome.

 If one of your language goals is to sound supersmart, I recommend studying their videos very carefully.

-Learning Academic English from YouTube can be tricky: a lot of videos are intended for children and young people, which is why so many of them contain informal language (slang) and irrelevant details and jokes.
+Learning Academic English from YouTube can be tricky: a lot of videos are intended for children and young people, which is why so many of them contain informal language and slang, or irrelevant details and jokes.